We've sent you an email with a link to update your password.

 A quick method to check your cervix position

-- Insert your index finger into your vagina and slide it upward until you feel your cervix.
-Your cervix is the shape of a small doughnut (as shown below) and it feels a bit like the tip of your nose.
+STEP 3: Insert your index finger into your vagina and slide it upward until you feel your cervix.
+Your cervix is the shape of a small doughnut and it feels a bit like the tip of your nose.

-- When you can feel your cervix, stop and take note of the point at which your finger protrudes from the vaginal opening - this is referred to as the 'knuckle rule' test.
+STEP 4: When you can feel your cervix, stop and take note of the point at which your finger protrudes from the vaginal opening and check it against the cervical positions below - this is referred to as the 'knuckle rule' test.